Lightstone-Group/LightstonePlatform.Products/docs/index.md

 #### Samples:

-If your product requires no inputs from the end user, your response needs to be a ```ContinueStartResponse``` which indcated to platform to continue with the product flow without having to wait for user input.
+If your product requires no inputs from the end user, then your response needs to be a ```ContinueStartResponse``` which indicates to the platform to continue with the product flow without having to wait for user input.

 ``` C#
     public async override Task<ActionResult<StartResponse>> Start([FromBody] ProductFlowInstanceStartModel input)